MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/prepare.md

 There are three scenarios for using users and groups with Azure Information Protection:

-- **For assigning labels to users** when you use labeling and classification.
-Only administrators select these groups:
+- **For assigning labels to users** when you configure the Azure Information Protection policy so that labels can be applied to documents and emails.
+Only administrators can select these users and groups:

     - The default Azure Information Protection policy is automatically assigned to all users in your tenant's Azure AD.
 However, you can also assign additional labels to specified users or groups by using scoped policies.